as2032/BitVectorOperations/readme.md

 let mut elem= "".to_string();
 sparsevec.get_at_rank(2, &mut elem);
 // elem now obtains a reference to sparsevec rank 2 string

-sparsevec.num_elem();
+//Getting the total number of elements in the bitvector sparsevec.num_elem();
+//Getting number of elements up to index 5 inclusive sparsevec.num_elem_at(5);

+let mut elem= "".to_string();
+//Getting string representation of the Sparse Vec at index 3 sparsevec.get_at_index(3, &mut elem);
+// elem now obtains a reference to sparsevec index 3 string

+//Saving Sparsevec to file
+sparsevec.save("Sparsevec.out".to_string());
+//Loading Sparsevec from file
+sparsevec.load("Sparsevec.out".to_string());

+//Getting the size of the sparse vector sparsevec.size();
 ```

 Sources: